MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 ### User types

 > [!NOTE]
 > User types can join meetings and assume one of the participant roles described above.
+The User type is not exposed as part of the **getParticipantRole** API

 1. **In-tenant**.
 These users belong to the organization and have credentials in Azure Active Directory for the tenant.
 They are usually full-time, onsite or remote employees.
 1. **Guest**.
 A guest is a participant from another organization who has been invited to access Teams or other resources in your organization's tenant.
 Guests are added to your organization’s Active Directory and can be given nearly all the same Teams capabilities as a native team member with full access to team chats, meetings, and files. _See_ [Guess access in Microsoft Teams](/microsoftteams/guest-access)